wesayhowhigh/docs/docs/plugins/october/metadata/intro.md

   }
 ```

-This is where you will state which fields from the database will populate each of the metadata attributes, should a user leave them blank:
+Inside this method, you will be building an array of the fallbacks this model will use in place of missing meta information:

 ```php title="/plugins/app/blog/models/Post.php"
     protected function getDefaultMetadata(): array